raganwald-deprecated/homoiconic/2008-10-30/thrush.markdown

 **another thrush**

-`Object#into` defines the Thrush as a method that takes a block, lambda, or anything that can become a block or lambda as its argument.
+`Object#into` defines the thrush as a method that takes a block, lambda, or anything that can become a block or lambda as its argument.
 There is another way to formulate a Thrush:

 	class Kernel
 	  def let it